zeroc-ice/ice-demos/swift/README.md

 carthage update
 ```

-This command will build the `Ice` and `PromiseKit` frameworks required by the sample
+This command will build the `Ice` and `PromiseKit` frameworks required by the
-programs and install them in the `Carthage/Build/` directory.
+sample programs and install them in the `Carthage/Build/` directory.

+Note: building `Ice macOS` and `Ice iOS` from source during `carthage update`
+takes some time, please be patient.

-To use the Slice for Swift and Slice for C++ Slice compilers from the source distribution
+If you want to use the `slice2swift` and `slice2cpp` compilers from a source
-you must set the `ICE_HOME` environment variable before running `carthage update`.
+distribution, set the `ICE_HOME` environment variable before running
+`carthage update`.

 ### Building the demos

 Open the project file `demos.xcodeproj` to build the sample programs.

-The demos are configured to use the `Ice` and `PromiseKit` frameworks from the Carthage
+The demos are configured to use the `Ice` and `PromiseKit` frameworks from the
-builds and the Slice-to-Swift compiler from the binary distribution.
+Carthage builds and the Slice-to-Swift compiler from the binary distribution.

-If you want to build the sample programs using the Slice-to-Swift compiler from a source
+If you want to build the sample programs using `slice2swift` compiler from a
-distribution, set the `ICE_HOME` environment variable before starting Xcode.
+source distribution, set the `ICE_HOME` environment variable before starting
+Xcode.

 ### Running the Demos

 For most demos, you can simply run `server` and `client` in separate terminals.
-Refer to the README.md file in each demo directory for the exact usage instructions.
+Refer to the README.md file in each demo directory for the exact usage
+instructions.

 Some demos require Ice services such as IceGrid and IceStorm that are not
 included in the Ice for Swift distribution.
 To run these demos, the simplest